 10 April 1848

 From the day of the meeting the attendance at Kennington (estimated variously from 10,000 to 300,000 people!) was contested in the liberal, conservative and radical-Chartist press.11Goodway, London Chartism, pp. 136–37 gives estimates published in a range of newspapers.
-Over the next few days the 300-kilogram National Petition was examined by a parliamentary Select Committee and claimed to have less than half the supposed five million signatures.12See Parliamentary Debates (House of Commons), Messrs.
+Over the next few days, the 300 kilogram National Petition was examined by a parliamentary Select Committee who claimed it had less than half the supposed five million signatures.12See Parliamentary Debates (House of Commons), Messrs.
 O’Connor and Cripps, 13 April 1848; Times, 13 April 1848, pp. 5, 7; 14 April 1848, p.
 4; Examiner, 15 April 1848, p.
 243. While extended popular radical mobilisation had contributed to the limited franchise extension encapsulated in the 1832 Reform Act, in 1848 the Chartists’ demands were (once again) summarily rejected.
-Further incremental expansion of the franchise did occur in the later nineteenth century, but many working-class men were denied the vote until the the final year of the Great War (and many women for another decade after that).
+Further incremental expansion of the franchise did occur in the later nineteenth century, but many working-class men were denied the vote until the the final year of the Great War (and most women for another decade after that).

 Early historical accounts of the events of 10 April 1848 in London tended to reiterate the view taken at the time by a relieved establishment—that the inflated petition, the exaggerated attendance at Kennington and the failure of the Chartists to march upon parliament amounted to a political ‘fiasco’ which, ultimately, signalled the end of the movement.13See, for example, Mark Hovell, History of the Chartist movement (1925), Manchester, 1963, p.
 292. More recently, historians have explored late Chartism in a more nuanced fashion and concluded that insurrection was, in any case, never seriously contemplated by mainstream leaders in April 1848.14See John Belchem ‘1848: Feargus O’Connor and the collapse of the mass platform’ in James Epstein and Dorothy Thompson, eds, The Chartist experience: studies in working-class radicalism and culture, 1830–1860, London, 1982, pp. 269–310; Goodway, London Chartism; see also Henry Weisser, April 10: challenge and response in England in 1848, Lanham, 1983, pp. 291–300 for an overview of the debate upon insurrectionary intent.
 As we’ll see below, under close examination Kilburn’s photographs reveal some interesting detail that tends to support the modern scholarly view.
 Before looking at these issues, Kilburn’s background and his relationship with the Royal family need to be outlined.